Leaders of Change Resources

 A guide to building educational partnerships: Navigating diverse cultural contexts to turn challenge into promise.
 (Book, 2011) Hora and Miller.
 This book provides insights and guidance to enable prospective and existing education partners to develop answers to the questions that are critical to success: Why engage in this partnership?
 How can you communicate the potential benefits of partnership?
 Helpful for establishing working groups.
 Also included in: Theory.
 Relevant for: Novices and experts.

 Strategies for collaborating across disciplines (APLU Report, 2012).
-This paper describes factors that influence the success of collaborations involving STEM and Education faculty at research universities who work towards postsecondary STEM education improvement.
+This paper describes factors that influence the success of collaborations involving STEM and Education faculty at research universities who work toward postsecondary STEM education improvement.
 Includes role of 'literacy brokers' who help faculty understand STEM education research and theory and key strategies for these brokers.
 Relevant for: Change agents.

 Mend the Gap: Inside Higher Ed (Article, 2016) Articles about leadership and faculty careers for Inside Higher Ed in the column Mend the Gap, including advice for chairs, leadership guidance, and other practical advice.